 Accuracy of tracking with DeepLabCut

 The main factors that will determine the tracking accuracy of a trained network are (i) the number of labeled frames in its training data set, (ii) how well those labeled frames capture the behavior of interest and (iii) the number of training iterations used.
-DeepLabCut includes an evaluate function, which reports an estimate on how well it performs.
-This output provides an estimate on how far away (in numbers of pixels) its tracking can be expected to be from the actual location of an object.
-This, however, does not necessarily give a good description of the number of frames where an object is lost and/or mislabeled (Figure 10), prompting the need for additional manual assessment of tracking accuracy.
+DeepLabCut includes an evaluate function, which reports an estimate of how far away (in numbers of pixels) its tracking can be expected to be from the actual location of an object.
+This, however, does not necessarily give a good description of the number of frames where an object is lost and/or mislabeled (Figure 10A), prompting the need for additional manual assessment of tracking accuracy.

 For analyzing behaviors inside an operant chamber, a well-trained network should allow the accurate identification of all events where the protocol step indicator is active.
 If not, retraining the network or choosing a different indicator might be needed.
 Despite having a well-trained network, tracking of the protocol step indicator may on occasion be disrupted by animals blocking the camera’s view (Figure 10B).
 This will cause breaks in the tracking that are reminiscent of episodes where the indicator is inactive.
 The frequency of this happening will depend on animal strain, type of behavioral protocol and choice of protocol step indicator.
-In the example data from the 5CSRTT that is used, here it occurred on four out of 400 trials (data not shown).
+In the example data from the 5CSRTT that is used here, it occurred on four out of 400 trials (data not shown).
 All occasions were easily identifiable, as their durations did not match that of the break step that had been included in the protocol design (Figure 6A).
 Ultimately, choosing an indicator that is placed high up in the chamber and away from components that animals interact with is likely to be helpful.

 A well-trained network should allow >90% accuracy when tracking an animal’s head during video segments of interest (Video 1).
 With this, only a small subset of video frames will need to be excluded from the subsequent analysis and usable tracking data will be obtainable from virtually all trials within a test session.
 Accurate tracking is clearly identifiable by markers following an animal throughout its movements (Video 2) and plotted paths appearing smooth (Figure 10C).
 In contrast, inaccurate tracking is characterized by markers not reliably staying on target (Video 3) and by plotted paths appearing jagged (Figure 10D).
 The latter is caused by the object being tracked to distant erroneous positions in single video frames within sequences of accurate tracking.
 As a result of this, inaccurate tracking typically causes sudden shifts in calculated movement speeds (Figure 10E).
 This can be used to identify video frames where tracking is inaccurate, to exclude them from subsequent analysis.
 If there are substantial problems with tracking accuracy, the occasions where tracking fails should be identified and the network should be retrained using an expanded training set containing labeled video frames of these events (Figure 10A,E).